Jmulvez/Phase-2-Project-React/README.md

 ## Future Updates

 Plans to add comments and other reactions to posts.
-Integrate a login feature for users.
+Integrate a login authentication feature for users.

 ## Author